 - 12 dairy free ice cream sandwiches

-- Add cookie powder to a large mixing bowl containing 2 cups Cool Whip.
+Add cookie powder to a large mixing bowl containing 2 cups whipped topping.

-- Fold cookies into Cool Whip; this will be the frosting.
+Fold cookies into whipped topping; this will be the frosting.

-For full photo instructions, check out the original Ice Cream Cake post — the only difference between the two is the type of sandwiches used.
+Note: For full photo step-by-step instructions to make our dairy free ice cream cake, check out the original Oreo Ice Cream Cake post — the only difference between the two is the type of sandwiches used.

 Lactose free AND gluten free?
 You would NEVER be able to tell because this cake is THAT amazing.
 Even people who scoff at my healthy eating will devour this with no shame.
 Definitely a must-try!